 Animation, 0:55

 An animation about the mechanics of remembering.
 Made using AfterEffects and Photoshop for the frame-by-frame portions.
-Images are by me and the Flickr Commons.
+Images are by me and the

 (September 2014)